 The National Association of College and University Residence Halls (NACURH) is the largest student-run organization in the world.
 It brings together over 400 schools from the United States, Canada, Mexico, Australia, and Qatar.
 NACURH promotes living on campus as an integral part of the college experience, and strives to provide resources to help member schools create the ultimate residence hall environment and experience.
 An annual conference is held each summer at one of the member universities, where more than 2,000 students gather to network and learn how to improve their organization.
 In addition, national awards are given in various categories such as School of the Year,President of the Year, Program of the Year, and many others.
 RHA seeks enthusiastic residents each Spring to serve as delegates of the University of North Carolina at Chapel Hill.

-The NACURH 2013 conference will be held in May 2013 at the University of Pittsburgh.
+The NACURH 2015 conference will be held in May 2015 at North Dakota State University.

 The North Carolina Association of Residence Halls (NCARH) is the state affiliation college and university residence halls.
 Like its regional and national counterparts, NCARH provides resources and networking opportunities to member’s schools to facilitate the continued improvement of campus residence hall associations.
 An annual conference is held each year in February, with over 150 students from across North Carolina gathering to learn new methods for growing their organizations.

-The NCARH 2014 conference will be held in February 2014 at Appalachian State University.
+The NCARH 2015 conference will be held at Western Carolina University.

 Who Attends Conferences?